Supervised vs. Unsupervised Learning: Key Differences

 What Is Unsupervised Learning & Where to Apply Unlabeled Data

 Unsupervised learning, on the other hand, doesn’t require a data scientist to be involved in the process.
 No labels or corresponding outputs are needed.
-Instead, unsupervised ML implies that the algorithm is fed with unlabeled input data to detect patterns that form the groups of data.
+Instead, unsupervised ML implies that the algorithm is fed with unlabeled data to detect patterns that form the groups of data.
 The algorithm itself analyzes the underlying structure of the data.

 Examples of Unsupervised ML

-Unsupervised models also have a broad spectrum of applications in machine learning, including recommendation engines, anomaly detection, customer segmentation, and medical imaging, to name a few.
+Unsupervised models also have a broad spectrum of applications in machine learning, including recommendation engines, anomaly detection machine learning, customer segmentation, and medical imaging, to name a few.
 However, since you have a lot of unclassified data to work with, you need sophisticated tools to handle computationally difficult unsupervised models.
 Besides, unless human intervention is applied to evaluate the output variables, an unsupervised method might produce radically inaccurate results.

 Unsupervised ML is an ideal approach for: